06/11/2024

 Regulatory scrutiny has a big impact on mergers and acquisitions in the UK and around the world.
 Bodies like the US’s Federal Trade Commission and the UK’s Competition & Markets Authority check big deals for risks of reducing competition.
 In 2023, there was a 33 percent drop in the value of these deals globally, the lowest since 2013.
 This happened because of stronger checks and worries about reducing competition.

-Regulatory scrutiny impact
+regulatory scrutiny impact

 These checks have made companies look for smaller deals that don’t get examined as closely.
 Yet, some recent losses in court for regulatory bodies may encourage companies to try for bigger deals again by 2025.
 The CMA, for instance, has increased its in-depth reviews by 40 percent from April 2022 to April 2023.
 This shows they are really focusing on keeping the competition fair in mergers and acquisitions.